projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 #.
 The current ACRN logical partition scenario implementation requires a
    multi-boot capable bootloader to boot both the ACRN hypervisor and the bootable kernel image built from the previous step.
-Install the Ubuntu OS on the on-board NVMe SSD by following the `Ubuntu desktop installation instructions <https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop>`_ The Ubuntu installer creates 3 disk partitions on the on-board NVMe SSD.
+Install the Ubuntu OS on the onboard NVMe SSD by following the `Ubuntu desktop installation instructions <https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop>`_ The Ubuntu installer creates 3 disk partitions on the onboard NVMe SSD.
 By default, the GRUB bootloader is installed on the EFI System Partition (ESP) that's used to bootstrap the ACRN hypervisor.